Disappointing April jobs data pose new challenge for Biden agenda | Malay Mail

 In March, Biden signed the US$1.9 trillion American Rescue Plan, and is now asking Congress ― which his Democrats only barely control ― to pass a US$2.3 trillion jobs and infrastructure proposal aimed at fighting climate change and revamping roads, bridges and other infrastructure.

-He also proposed a US$1.8 trillion plan to expand education, childcare and social programmes.
+He also proposed a US$1.8 trillion plan to expand education, childcare and social programs.

 The Republican opposition has generally regarded his proposals as a spending spree fuelled by tax increases they see as harming American competitiveness, and lawmakers pointed to the downbeat employment numbers to make their case.